junctionapps/clubhouse/README.md

 Searches a Clubhouse.io organization for a particular set of stories and outputs them to an Excel xlsx file with sheets for each Epic.

 ## Getting started
 Assuming a version of [Python 3.6.4 or higher is installed ](https://docs.python.org/3/) and some knowledge of Python's virtual environments.
-I personally recomend using [https://www.jetbrains.com/pycharm/](JetBrain's PyCharm) to make life so much easier, but it's not everyone's favourite IDE.
+I personally recomend using [JetBrain's PyCharm](https://www.jetbrains.com/pycharm/) to make life so much easier, but it's not everyone's favourite IDE.
 If using PyCharm, I typically setup the environmemt variable within the configuration or project and use the Run button to run the configuration as needed.
 The steps below may assist if you chose not to use PyCharm.

 ### Create and activate a virtual environment
 Create a folder on your local drive.